Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 You know the jig.
 Basically, cargo culting the Ethereum ICO.

-Founders who deviated from this paradigm during the ICO boom were seen as low-status, opportunistic, "not getting it," and were thus less rewarded in their fundraises.
+Founders who deviated from this paradigm were seen as low-status, opportunistic, "not getting it," and were thus less rewarded in their fundraises.
 Yet in hindsight, almost none of this was predictive of an entrepreneur’s success.

 ## The installation phase
 If we have just witnessed the *collapse* phase, then it’s worth rewinding to what Perez has to say about the period that precedes it: the installation phase.

 > During Installation, investment is led by financial capital, which funds the technological transformation, and, in the excitement, also intensifies its casino-type activities.

 Financial capital is what Perez calls short-term, return seeking capital.
-This is as opposed to *production capital*, which is engages in long-term and sustainable company-building.
+This is as opposed to *production capital*, which is engaged in long-term and sustainable company-building.
 Production capital characterizes the deployment phase, whereas financial capital dominates the installation and collapse phases.

 Eventually all of this rises to a fever pitch in what Perez dubs "Frenzy."

 > Frenzy is the tumultuous period when financial capital takes off on its own...
 All those benefitting from this flourishing of opportunities believe the world is going through a marvelous time.

 New millionaires are minted.
 They try to multiply their wealth in the same way they made it, redeploying their capital to generate more profits.
-The gap between paper values and real values widen, and the newly rich come to believe that their newfound wealth is due to superior insight and intuition.
+The gap between paper values and real values widens, and the newly rich come to believe that their newfound wealth is due to superior insight and intuition.

 > Financial capital... breaks loose, backs the new entrepreneurs, dismantles as much as it can of the institutional framework, overinvests in the new infrastructure, and also uses the new technologies to innovate in instruments for financial speculation.

 Dismantles institutional frameworks, check.
 Overinvests in new infrastructure, check.
 Invents new instruments for financial speculation (ICOs, SAFTs, SAFTEs), check.

 > As the various assets go up in price, confidence grows that they will continue to do so...
-Since the profits to be had are amazing, everybody—including widows and orphans—eventually becomes aware of the incredible possibilities.
+Since the profits to be had are amazing, everybody—including widows and orphans—eventually become aware of the incredible possibilities.
 They gradually dare to enter what used to be alien territory, trying to get a piece of the action.

 Do you remember being told by barbers, Uber drivers, personal trainers that you should invest in IOTA?
 Do you remember the NYT article, [Everyone is Getting Hilariously Rich and You're Not](https://www.nytimes.com/2018/01/13/style/bitcoin-millionaires.html)?